 Dedicated to the Memory of Bernard B. Fall, Ronald Lewis Brown, David Edward Porterfield, Paul Reutershan, Jerry Sobel, Norman Morrison, Roger LaPorte, Alice Herz and Celene Jankowski

-Senator John Fitzgerald Kennedy won the 1957 Biography Pulitzer Prize for his partially ghost written book, Profiles in Courage.1 Kennedy fully intended to write his memoirs after leaving office.
+Senator John Fitzgerald Kennedy won the 1957 Biography Pulitzer Prize for his partially ghost-written book, Profiles in Courage.1 Kennedy fully intended to write his memoirs after leaving office.
 He wanted to be the final arbiter of how history would view his administration.
-Consequently, he made his Secretary of State, Dean Rusk, promise never to write his own memoirs as a condition of his appointment.
+Consequently, he made his Secretary of State, Dean Rusk, promise never to write his memoirs as a condition of his appointment.
 Rusk promised.
 But Kennedy died before he could write his memoirs.

 War memoirs are as old as the human race.
 War is a staple of literature.
 Starting with Thuycidides’ Peloponnesian War, Homer's Iliad and even the Bible, war stories are a staple of human history.
 But Vietnam broke the mold.
-While most war stories are of battles won and lost, a bird's eye view of the battlefield, the maneuvering of armies and diplomats written by generals, the Vietnam War was the first war to produce an avalanche of memoirs, not only by generals and diplomats, but also by privates and tank sergeants.
+While most war stories are of battles won and lost, a bird's eye view of the battlefield, the maneuvering of armies and diplomats written by generals, the Vietnam War was the first war to produce an avalanche of memoirs, not only by generals and diplomats but also by privates and tank sergeants.

 One reason for this is that before the twentieth century, most of the soldiers in all armies were illiterate.
 Only the ruling classes could read and write, so war histories were written by and for them.
 War histories were the biographies and autobiographies of the generals.
-This started to change slightly during World War I, when the poems of Wilfred Owen and Rupert Brooke, and the Memoirs of an Infantry Officer by Siegfried Sassoon, shook the very foundations of European civilization by describing trench warfare not as something heroic but as something awful and futile.
+The class bias of military history started to change slightly during World War I, when the poems of Wilfred Owen and Rupert Brooke, and the Memoirs of an Infantry Officer by Siegfried Sassoon, shook the very foundations of European civilization by describing trench warfare not as something heroic but as something awful and futile.
 Dulce et Decorum Est Pro Patria Mori was the stock phrase children learned in their Latin classes in school.
 Translation: It is sweet (fitting) and proper to die for one's country.

 Dulce Et Decorum Est